tegonal/play-messagescompiler/readme.md

-# play-messagescompiler - Messages compiler for Play 2
+# play-messagescompiler - Messages compiler for Play 2 Scala

 ## About